budparr/budparr.com/content/article/getting-the-most-out-of-trello.md

 Trello is a blank slate to begin with, which is great, but it leaves you to figure out your own system.
 There are many examples of basic setups on the [Trello Blog](https://blog.trello.com/), but it's important to give it a structure and keep with it.
 What follows is an outline of mine.

 Like any system, you only get out of it what you put into it.
+You need to review your dashboard daily and be active about it.